Perry Service Learning (PSL) is an elective for seniors at Perry High School

 that combines English and social studies curricula with volunteer opportunities to promote social involvement through education and service.

 Lexi Holland, '14 received the Mayerson Foundation Book Award at the PHS Senior Breakfast.
 This award is given annually to recognize the extraordinary contributions to service of one PSL student.
 Lexi accumulated over 100 hours of service by serving at Emeritus of Mentor where she painted residents nails on Sundays and assisted residents on shopping trips on Tuesdays.
 She also particpated in the Cincinnati Urban Plunge and planned the annual Emeritus prom fashion show in May.
 Lexi will attend the University of Cincinnati where she hopes to obtain a degree in business.
 For a complete list of previous award winners, please click here.

-Perry Teens Leading Change (TLC) is a week long program for incoming 9th-11th graders focused on helping students connect their living with their learning.
-Our terrific group of students are engaging with local experts on the environment, people with special needs, and poverty, and are finding ways to make a difference in our community through volunteerism.
+Perry Teens Leading Change (TLC) was a week long program for incoming 9th-11th graders focused on helping students connect their living with their learning.
+Our enthusiastic group of students engaged with local experts at a variety of non-profit organizations, including the Perry Center, Cleveland Foodbank, Salvation Army, Child Care on the Square, and Lake Metroparks.
+Participants also discovered ways to make a difference in our community through volunteerism.
 To learn more, please click here.
-You can also follow our daily experiences on Twitter at @PHS_Serving Learning.
+For more info on TLC or the PSL Program, follow us on Twitter at @PHS_Service Learning.

 Thanks Class of 2014!